 There are good reasons why I’m a love navigator.

 As far back as I can remember, I recall what it felt like to be loved—to be desired and liked, spoken well of, highly regarded, treated well and sought out.
 For the most part, I learned the necessary moves to get more of it.
 Who wouldn’t?
 Besides, I figured out that being around love was invigorating for everyone.
-No one says, “Eee-yoo!
-I don’t like being in an arena where love is evident,” do they?
 So why not do my part and provide the necessary reason for love to be given?
-I’ll be lovable—everybody benefits.
+I will be lovable—everybody benefits.

-But I also remember being lovable had its’ downside.
+But I also remember that being lovable had its’ downside.

 Sometimes my lovable crusade induced a response I didn’t want.
-Early on it meant a sticky kiss from my lipstick-encrusted grandma, or from some of my parent’s admiring friends.
-Since I’m an identical twin, sometimes people were just overwhelmed by our combined lovableness and had to give us big smacks on our kissers—double yuck.
+Early on it meant a sticky kiss from my lipstick encrusted grandma, or from some of my parent’s admiring friends.
+Since I’m an identical twin, sometimes people were just overwhelmed by our double lovableness and had to give us big smooches on our cheeks—double yuck.
 That kind of love always left a mark.

 Later on, sometimes my lovableness wasn’t rewarded, or maybe it was rejected by someone I thought should have appreciated my lovable moves.
 Didn’t they want to love?
 What was wrong?
 Still other times my projected lovableness induced reactions I didn’t want.
 By openly broadcasting, “Love me” throughout the day, anybody, I mean anybody, might well respond, “Okay!”
 And that’s trouble.
 To make matters worse, most everybody else was doing their own version of The Love Crusade.
 What a loving mess.